openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 With no support for such scenarios currently, customers end up with having the `cluster-ingress-operator` in degraded state.
-The solution is to add support in the operator to be able to optionally manage DNS record lifecycle.
+The solution is to add support in the operator to be able to optionally manage DNS record lifecycle on the cloud provider.

 ### User Stories

-#### As a cluster admin, when configuring an ingresscontroller, I want to specify whether a DNS record should or should not be created for this ingress
+#### As a cluster admin, when configuring an ingresscontroller, I want to specify whether a DNS record should or should not be created on the cloud provider for this ingress

-The cluster admin has the option to modify/create ingresscontroller to specify whether a DNS record should or should not be created.
+The cluster admin has the option to modify/create ingresscontroller to specify whether a DNS record on the cloud provider should or should not be created.
 This is available as a Day-2 operation to the cluster admin.

-#### As a cluster admin, when updating an ingresscontroller from managed DNS to unmanaged DNS, should reflect the same on the previous DNS Record
+#### As a cluster admin, when updating an ingresscontroller from managed DNS to unmanaged DNS, should reflect the same on the *DNSRecord* CR

-Upon updating `.loadbalancer.dnsManagementPolicy` to `Unmanaged` the older DNS records must denote the same using the `dnsManagementPolicy` field.
-The cluster admin can choose to retain or delete the DNS record at his discretion.
+Upon updating `.loadbalancer.dnsManagementPolicy` to `Unmanaged` the older *DNSRecord* CR must denote the same using the `dnsManagementPolicy` field.
+The cluster admin can choose to retain or delete the DNS record in the cloud provider at his discretion.

 ### Goals